Talk Icon

 • Most questions will revolve around your life and experiences.
 While some may require a simple "yes" or "no," try to expand on your answers by adding some details.
 This can be an effective strategy to showcase your speaking abilities.

-Part 2: Long Turn
+Part 2: Individual Long Turn

 This is what a Cue/ Task card will look like:

-• What the work of art is
+• What the work of art is?

-• When did you see it first
+• When did you see it first?

-• What do you know about it
+• What do you know about it?

-• Explain why you like it
+• Explain why you like it.

 You will have a minute to prepare a monologue on the given topic.